netdata/netdata/docs/Running-behind-apache.md

 ## Configuration of Content Security Policy

-If you want to enable csp within your apache, you should consider some special requirements of the headers.
+If you want to enable CSP within your Apache, you should consider some special requirements of the headers.
 Modify your configuration like that:

 ```
     Header always set Content-Security-Policy "default-src 'unsafe-inline' http://localhost:19999 https: 'self' 'unsafe-eval'; script-src 'unsafe-inline' https: 'self'
 'unsafe-eval'; style-src https: 'self' 'unsafe-inline'"
 ```

+Note: Changes are applied by reloading or restarting Apache.

 # Netdata configuration